metabase/metabase/docs/api-documentation.md

 ## `GET /api/collection/`

-Fetch a list of all (non-archived) Collections that the current user has read permissions for.
+Fetch a list of all Collections that the current user has read permissions for.
+   By default, this returns non-archived Collections, but you

+##### PARAMS:

+*  **`archived`** value may be nil, or if non-nil, value must be a boolean.

 ## `GET /api/collection/:id`